-As children we all have dreams about what we want to be when we grow up.
-Mine was to be an architect.
-I enrolled in the architecture program at Cal Poly in San Luis Obispo, CA. It wasn't until my fourth year there that I discovered my passion to be an artist.
-We had an assignment to design an art department for a college campus and the more we researched art schools the more I knew that that was where I wanted to be.
-With a change of majors and a change of schools I earned my BFA in ceramics from California College of Arts and Crafts (now CCA).
-While there I had the good fortune to study with Viola Frey, who loosened me up after all those years with a triangle and T-square, and Art Nelson who nurtured my love of throwing.
+Growing up it never occurred to me that I could be an artist so I chose architecture as my career.
+It wasn't until my fourth year at Cal Poly in San Luis Obispo, CA that I discovered my passion to be an artist.
+We were to design an art department for a college campus and the more we researched art schools the more I knew that that was where I wanted to be.
+With a change of majors and a change of schools I earned my BFA in Ceramics from California College of Arts and Crafts (now CCA) studying with Viola Frey, who loosened me up after all those years with a triangle and T-square, and Art Nelson who nurtured my love of throwing.

-After graduating I went to Crete, Greece for a summer study course in Minoan art history and pottery.
-My two interests of architecture and art were blended so well for that summer, it was a very special time for me.
-My love of the Mediterranean blues came from my time on Crete and subsequent travels throughout Greece and they are still evident in the pottery I make today.
+After graduating I went to Crete, Greece to study Minoan art history and pottery.
+My two interests of architecture and art were blended so well that summer, it was a very special time for me.
+My love of the Mediterranean blues and bold colors came from my time on Crete and subsequent travels throughout Greece and they are still evident in the work I make today.

-Eventually I settled in the small town of Philo, CA and opened up a studio/gallery that I call The Pot Shop.
-It is in a re-purposed gas station on Highway 128 next door to Jack's Valley Store.
-It is there that I make all of my pottery on an old kick wheel that I dearly love.
-I enjoy meeting people traveling through Anderson Valley who stop by my studio to watch me work and purchase my work.
-Visitors are always welcome.
+Eventually I settled in the small town of Philo, CA and opened up my studio/gallery, The Pot Shop, a re-purposed gas station on Highway128.
+It is there that I make all of my pottery on a kick wheel that I dearly love.
+I enjoy meeting people traveling through Anderson Valley who stop by my studio to watch me work and purchase what I’ve made.
+Visitors are always welcome!